GuangningLiu/starter-website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a master in MSE from Southwest Jiaotong University, Chengdu China).
+I am a master in MSE from Southwest Jiaotong University, Chengdu China.
 This page provides a brief biography of Guangning Liu, including his Education, Research Experience, Publication, Honors & Awards, and Skills.
 Particularly, my former experience mainly consists of Academic Researches (mainly about strategic consumers and pricing), Case Studies (mainly about platform company and two-sided market) and several consulting programs for government and companies, supervised by my mentor.

 If you need further detailed information, please feel free to contact liuguangning@my.swjtu.edu.cn.